Nancy Faust: Honors and recognition

 Fans enjoyed being able to visit Faust during games and offer suggestions - first in her open-air position in Comiskey Park's upper deck, and later in a booth behind home plate at U.S. Cellular Field.
 Aside from the Sox (1970–2010), Bulls (1976–1984) and Blackhawks (1984–1989), she was organist for the Sting pro soccer team (1975–1988) and DePaul University Blue Demons basketball (1977–1981).
 Many other teams sent their own organists to take notes and have occasionally brought in Faust to perform at their own games.
 The NHL's Minnesota North Stars hired her for the 1987 to 1989 seasons for games that didn't conflict with her Blackhawks duties, and the Phoenix Coyotes hired her for three games in February 2008.

 The 2009 season was Faust's 40th as the Sox organist, and her approach to playing music at a baseball game remained the standard.
 Faust missed only five scheduled dates in her career - the result of giving birth - and she did not miss any from 1983 through 2005, including the 2005 World Series, which the White Sox won.
 Starting with the 2006 season, she decided to cut back and only perform at daytime games.

 Her "Na Na Hey Hey Goodbye" theme is now imitated by other teams and fans all over the world.
 Faust's talents have been recognized in a new exhibit at the Baseball Hall of Fame called "Women in Baseball."
 She was also a featured performer for the Chicago Symphony Orchestra upon clinching of the 2005 American League pennant.

 In October 2009, Faust announced that the 2010 baseball season would be her final season behind the keyboard.

 Ten thousand Nancy Faust bobblehead dolls were presented to fans by the White Sox before their game on September 18, 2010, at then-U.S. Cellular Field, with a ceremony held by the team in her honor.
 Faust was also profiled in a feature story in that day's New York Times.
 On Sunday, October 3, 2010, Nancy played her last game at U.S. Cellular.

 Nancy played during the Kane County Cougars' "Night of 100 Promotions" in 2011, and returned to Fifth Third Bank Ballpark to play at select Cougars games from 2012 to 2015.

 Faust was inducted into the Baseball Reliquary's Shrine of the Eternals in 2018.

 Since 2022, Nancy Faust has contributed organ solo pieces to the podcast edition of Countdown with Keith Olbermann.
 Host Keith Olbermann frequently refers to her in closing credits as "the best baseball stadium organist ever".

 Faust is prominently featured in the 2023 documentary Last Comiskey, which includes live footage of her playing the organ at Comiskey Park, as well as interviews she gave from home.
 Faust also contributed music for the film.

-In 2025, as part of the celebration of the 125th anniversary of the Chicago White Sox, she is scheduled to play at six games at Rate Field, where the organist booth is now named for her.
+In 2025, as part of the celebration of the 125th anniversary of the Chicago White Sox, she played at six games at Rate Field, where the organist booth is now named for her.